pletfix/docs/en/facades.md

 <a name="facades-vs-helper-functions"></a>
 ## Facades vs. Helper Functions

 Facades have many benefits.
 They provide a terse, memorable syntax that allows you to use Pletfix's features without remembering long class names that must be injected or configured manually.
 Furthermore, because of their unique usage of PHP's dynamic methods, they are easy to test.

 However, some care must be taken when using facades:
 - The primary danger of facades is class scope creep.
-- The IDE have no information about the available methods unless you copy the php documentation block from the service class to the facade like below:
+- The IDE have no information about the available methods unless you copy the PHP documentation block from the service class to the facade like below:

         /**
          * Logger